Jason Costigan

-Jason Noel Costigan (born 13 June 1971) is a Radio Commentator and former Australian politician who was a Member of Parliament in the Queensland Legislative Assembly and leader of the North Queensland First party.
+Jason Noel Costigan (born 13 June 1971) is an Australian radio commentator and former politician who was a Member of Parliament in the Queensland Legislative Assembly and leader of the North Queensland First party.
 Costigan was previously an independent politician and rugby league commentator.
 He was a member of the Liberal National Party (LNP) until being expelled from the party in February 2019.
 He had been a member of the Legislative Assembly of Queensland for Whitsunday until 2020, first being elected in 2012 after defeating Jan Jarratt at that year's state election.

 Broadcasting career

-Costigan's broadcasting career began in northern Queensland in the late 1980s and began calling rugby league in 1987 for regional television in Queensland.
+Costigan's broadcasting career began in northern Queensland in the late 1980s and he began calling rugby league in 1987 for regional television in Queensland.
 He later joined New Zealand's SKY Network Television as their main NRL commentator and served in the role until the end of the 2010 season.

 Costigan has also worked as a media manager for the Canterbury-Bankstown Bulldogs and Bradford Bulls and was an advisor to the Central Queensland NRL bid.
 He left his role as project co-ordinator for the NRL bid team to spend more time with his family.